Dharunk/sampleReact/README.md

 # sampleReact
-Sample react app with login and logut
+Sample react app with login and logout